-The Top 10 Ways to Revise Your eBay Feedback
+10 Easy Ways to Raise Your eBay Feedback Rating

 If you're a seller, eBay's feedback system may worry you from time to time, but it can be revised.

 You do have a voice, even after a buyer has left a negative report for you.
 Follow up on bad feedback and post apologies, explanations or anything else that you think might help other potential buyers to know the full story.
-This won't immediately improve your feedback percentage or score, but it will help you to find buyers willing to give you a second chance, and each new positive in feedback goes a long way toward effectively neutralizing an existing negative.
+This won't immediately improve your feedback percentage or score, but it will help you find buyers willing to give you a second chance.

 If you've suffered an unusual spate of negatives in recent weeks and there's a good reason for it, you'll only help yourself by using space in your item descriptions to make your case to buyers.
 Just reassure them that they're going to have a good experience and you are going to ensure that they're happy.